WHO IS ED CRAIG?

-I was asked by the GM engineer responsible for the project to address the automated,
+I was asked by the GM mgr responsible for the project to address the automated,

-pulsed MIG weld quality issues caused by the new Lincoln,
+pulsed MIG weld quality issues which I quickly worked out were caused by the new Lincoln,

 PowerWave weld equipment.
-The weld reject rate was daily in the 5 to 10
+The daily weld reject rate for the line was approx. 10

-percent range, not bad, but 100 ruined torque convertors every day was costly.
+percent, a 100 ruined torque convertors every day was very costly.

 less than 16 hours at the plant, I switched the inconsistent pulsed mode off,